 I’m Tiffany Grant-Riley (Tiff for short, please – Fanny will get you thrown out the window) a freelance interior stylist, collector of houseplants, mother of two littlies and aspiring minimalist.
 For the last ten years, I’ve worked from home alongside my husband Rob – and yes, people ask us all the time how on earth we do it without throttling each other.
 Well, sometimes we do that too, but on the whole, it works for us!
 It’s been a steep learning curve though, coming to the realisation that our home has to be well considered enough for us to navigate family and work life.

-With a background in theatre production and stage management, I’ve been working as a freelance interior stylist for four years on product and editorial features, using our own home as an extension to be a little more creative and sharing my work here.
+With a background in theatre production and stage management, I’ve been working as a freelance interior stylist for four years on product and editorial features, as a photographer and writer, using our own home as an extension to be a little more creative and sharing my work here.

 CURATE AND DISPLAY

 Although I’ve been blogging since 2008 in my days as a wedding planner, I started Curate & Display from a tiny box room in our mid-century Rochester rental in 2014.
 My daughter was about to turn one, my son four and I’d jacked in an already established career to start again as a stylist.
 A pretty terrifying thought having just turned 30!
 What was meant to be a portfolio space evolved into what it is today –

 Home to minimalist interiors, Nordic design and a place to embrace the slow living lifestyle.

 I’m drawn to a simple, Nordic aesthetic and muted colour against a shot of black.
 I love pieces with a story that have been designed using materials in their rawest form.
 I believe you should buy less at a much better quality, giving yourself the mental and physical space so that your home functions in the way you want to live.
 That’s completely achievable.